bogdando/oooq-warp/README.md

 ## Troubleshooting local envs

-If the undercloud VM refuses to start (permission deinied), try to disable apparmor for libvirt and reconfigure qemu as well:
+If the undercloud VM refuses to start (permission deinied) on Ubuntu, try to disable apparmor for libvirt and reconfigure qemu as well:
 ```
 # echo "dynamic_ownership = 0" >> /etc/libvirt/qemu.conf